healthykitchen101/healthykitchen101.com/electric-skillets/reviews/nesco/nesco-8-inch-electric-skillet.md

 Temperature: High heat / 400°F

-To make sure our **8 oz**, **1.38-inch top blade steak** developed the best crust possible, we first preheated the Nesco to 400°F. This skillet only took **1 min 58 sec** to preheat to 400°F, and only 30 seconds longer than to 350°F. This compared exceptionally well to even medium-sized skillets such as the Crux 14620 which heated to 400°F F in 3 min.
+To make sure our **8 oz**, **1.38-inch top blade steak** developed the best crust possible, we first preheated the Nesco to 400°F. This skillet only took **1 min 58 sec** to preheat to 400°F, and only 30 seconds longer than to 350°F. This compared exceptionally well to even medium-sized skillets such as the Crux 14620 which heated to 400°F in 3 minutes.

 After seasoning the steak and inserting a meat thermometer, we seared the first side for 2 min and 30 sec and the flipside for 3 min and 30 sec.
 Next, we dedicated 2 minutes to the edge with the fat cap and 1 minute each to the other edges.
 Finally, we added fresh rosemary and butter, allowing each side an additional 1 minute to cook.

 The more intense temperatures, while not good for pancakes, resulted in a favorable **deep amber color** on the steak’s crust.
 The cooking process raised the steak’s internal temperature to **131°F** which increased to **149°F** after  3 minutes of resting.

 The entire process took around 15 min 25 sec, which was similar to the top-listers like the Hamilton Beach 38529K and Elite Gourmet EG-6203#.
-The meat, although still tender, went slightly beyond medium-rare and wasn’t as juicy as it could have been, resulting in a 7.5/10 score from our chef.
+The meat, although still tender, went slightly beyond medium-rare and wasn’t as juicy as it should have been, resulting in a 7.5/10 score from our chef.

 If we shortened the searing time for a more ideal doneness, the crust would lack color and crispiness.
 So, we thought this was a fair compromise.